Guide: Your Optimal Free Prize Request in 2026

 • light premium products: treats, discovery boxes, useful accessories

 Conversely, cumbersome, highly constrained, or difficult-to-use prizes create more support than enthusiasm.
-I have seen a beautiful allocation lose all its perceived value because the reservation was limited to impossible slots for employees.
+I have seen a beautiful allocation lose all its perceived value because the reservation was limited to impossible time slots for employees.

 A final filter helps a lot.
 If the prize is complicated to explain in a three-line internal email, it is probably poorly chosen.